Skip to Main Content

 In addition, it is also recommended to use lowercase letters and avoid spaces when naming files.
 For more information see the CESSDA Data Management Expert Guide: File naming and folder structure.

-Good practice in file and folder naming (from the UC Santa Barbara Data Management Best Practices Evaluation Checklist
+Good practice in file and folder naming, according to the UC Santa Barbara Data Management Best Practices Evaluation Checklist includes the following attributes:

 • Uniquely name each file.